 Subject to federal approval, the Department shall establish a rate methodology for mammography at federally qualified health centers and other encounter-rate clinics.

 These clinics or centers may also collaborate with other hospital-based mammography facilities.
-By January 1, 2016, the Department shall report to the General Assembly on the status of the provision set forth in this paragraph.

 The Department shall establish a methodology to remind women who are age-appropriate for screening mammography, but who have not received a mammogram within the previous 18 months, of the importance and benefit of screening mammography.
-The Department shall work with experts in breast cancer outreach and patient navigation to optimize these reminders and shall establish a methodology for evaluating their effectiveness and modifying the methodology based on the evaluation.